-The refresh rate measures how quickly the phone’s display updates.
+The refresh rate measures the period of time between a phone’s display updates.
 In other words, how often and quickly the content on the screen refreshes.
-Measured in Hertz (Hz), the refresh rate counts the number of times the display fully refreshes every second it is on.
+Measured in Hertz (Hz), the refresh rate counts the number of times the display fully refreshes every second.
 A 60Hz display refreshes 60 times per second, 90Hz is 90 times per second, 120Hz is 120 times per second, and so on.
-So a 120Hz display refreshes twice as fast as a 60Hz panel, and 4x faster than 30Hz.
+So a 120Hz display refreshes twice as fast as a 60Hz panel and 4x faster than 30Hz.

-Faster update times also mean lower latency, because the pixels are being refreshed more often.
+Faster update times also mean lower latency because the pixels refresh more often.
 For example, it takes 16.6 ms to fully refresh a 60Hz display, 11.1ms for 90Hz, and just 8.3ms for a 120Hz rate.
-Refresh rate isn’t the only factor in round-trip display latency, but it’s the largest contributor.
+Refresh rate isn’t the only factor in round-trip display latency, but it’s the most significant contributor.